Fire is essential to survival. You need it for warmth, to cook food, and to boil water for purification.

 Read more about some DIY Ferro rod striker options.

 NEVER STRIKE A FERRO ROD WITH YOUR KNIFE BLADE!

 Doing this will cause your knife to get dull very quickly.
-Instead, you should use the flat, squared-off back edge of the blade.
-Hopefully you’ve chosen a survival knife that does have a 90-degree edge on the spine.
+Instead, you should use the blade’s flat, squared-off back edge.
+Hopefully, you’ve chosen a survival knife that does have a 90-degree edge on the spine.

 Alternatively, the saw blade on a multi-tool makes a great ferro rod striker.
-The saw blade is strong but flexible, thus giving it good drag across the surface of the ferro rod.
+The saw blade is solid but flexible, thus giving it good drag across the surface of the ferro rod.

 If you don’t have a knife, saw blade, or the striker that came with your ferro rod, you can use any number of items as an alternative striker.

 Trash like broken glass works well (which you can unfortunately almost always find in the wilderness).
 Hard rocks also make good scrapers.

 We call ferro rods “fire starters.”
 But a ferro rod will NEVER make a fire.
 Ferro rods make SPARKS.

 Making a fire out of sparks can be tricky.